jjesse/baseball_stats/README.md

 - **Pitching Stats**: Weekly (Mondays) at 3:00 UTC
 - **Standings**: Daily at 13:00 UTC
 - **Trend Analysis**: Generated with each update
+- **Complete Rebuild**: Manual trigger via "Update All Stats" workflow

 ## 🎯 Key Features Explained

+### Complete Site Rebuild
+The "Update All Stats (Complete Rebuild)" workflow allows you to:
+- Trigger all three workflows simultaneously from the GitHub Actions UI
+- Perfect for testing after code changes or fixing data issues
+- Includes optional reason field for documentation
+- Runs all updates in parallel for faster completion
+- Ideal for regenerating tables after styling fixes

 ### Educational Tooltips
 Each stat includes hover tooltips with: